Edgard Darimont: Work

 Darimont is one of the few Belgian poster designers who was influenced by major figures in German graphic art, such as Ludwig Hohlwein (1874-1949) and Lucian Bernhard (1883-1972).
 This is especially evident in his early period.
 In the beginning, he signed his posters with the pseudonym 'DARI MED'.
 From 1932 onwards, he used his full name.

 Animals were a beloved theme for Edgard Darimont.
 Together with Jos Michielssen (an independent advertising designer for the Antwerp printing company De Smet), he was responsible for the interwar advertising posters of the Antwerp Zoo.
 He also designed posters for various companies and organizations and created a wide range of promotional material for all kinds of businesses.
 His productivity was impressive and diverse in form.

 He made an important contribution to the visual identity of many companies.
 After World War II, he expanded his advertising work to new forms of advertising graphics.
 From then on, he also focused on the graphic design of neon signs, promotional inscriptions on walls, facades, and vehicles, and advertising panels in sports stadiums.

 Darimont worked for Hasselt gin distilleries such as Fryns and Smeets, as well as for the Antwerp liqueur manufacturer Heldens, the tobacco processing company Baai-Fina in Alken, the Brussels brewery Wielemans-Ceuppens, and the colonial goods trader Keyenbergh in Sint-Truiden.

+The exhibition 'Jenever en ZOO', which ran from 27 September 2025 to 4 January 2026 at the Jenever Museum in Hasselt (Belgium), provided an overview of his publicity work.